Best of Berlin in 48 Hours

 Learn about the history of the city from an expert

-One of my favourite things I did during my time in Berlin was take a bike tour.
+One of my favourite things I did during my time in Berlin was taking a bike tour.
 As the city of Berlin spans a large area with historical monuments and tourist sites located throughout its entirety, biking is a very convenient way to see it all!
-Not to mention, the city is also very bike friendly.
+Not to mention, the city is also very bike-friendly.

 The tour lasts approximately 3.5 hours.

 Tip: Reserve a spot in advance if you can.
-A popular location -- I struggled to find a place to sit, even as a solo traveler at the bar!
+A popular location -- I struggled to find a place to sit, even as a solo traveller at the bar!